Primordial Gravitational Waves in Running Vacuum Cosmologies: The model: basic equations

 where $\Lambda_b$ is the bare cosmological constant.
 By assuming that the material medium obeys the EoS, $p = \omega \rho$, where $\omega$ is a different constant for each era, one may show that the scale factor and the Hubble parameter obey the following equations (from now on, without loss of generality we consider $\alpha=1$):

-The standard cosmic concordance model equations are recovered by taking the limits $H_I >> H$ and $\omega=0$ ($\Lambda$CDM).
-For $H$ sufficiently large, the term proportional to $\Lambda_b$ can also be neglected.
-Further, for $\omega = 1/3$ and $H_I >> H$ the Hubble parameter reads:
+The standard cosmic concordance model equations are recovered by taking the limits $H_I >> H$ and $\omega=0$ ($\Lambda$CDM). { At early times, the last term proportional to the bare $\Lambda_b$ can safely be neglected.} In this case, for ({$\omega = 1/3$) the solution of the above equation takes the following form: